 Our management, including our Principal Executive Officer and Principal Financial Officer, does not expect that our disclosure controls or internal controls over financial reporting will prevent all errors or all instances of fraud.
 A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within our company have been detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple error or mistake.
 Controls can also be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the controls.
-The design of any system of controls may become inadequate because of changes in conditions or deterioration in the degree of compliance with policies or procedures.
+The design of any system of controls is based in part upon certain assumptions about the likelihood of future events, and any design may not succeed in achieving its stated goals under all potential future conditions.
+Over time, controls may become inadequate because of changes in conditions or deterioration in the degree of compliance with policies or procedures.
 Because of the inherent limitation of a cost-effective control system, misstatements due to error or fraud may occur and not be detected.